DTUWindEducation/final-project-stopfuckingspiders/README.md

 - `save_results()`: Saves summary and elemental results as CSV files.

 #### `BEMSolverOpt`
-Extension of `BaseBEMSolver` for optimal control strategy (details not shown in current files).
+Extension of `BaseBEMSolver` for optimal control strategy.

 #### `BaseBEMSolver`
 Provides foundational methods for loading data, solving elements, and saving results.
 Parent class for both `BEMSolver` and `BEMSolverOpt`.